 Capturing information into your second brain should be a hassle-free process.
 Manually copying and pasting the contents of websites is not.
 The good news is you can use Taskade Web Clipper to quickly capture website text and links directly into your Workspaces.

-All you have to do is download our Firefox or Chrome extension, pick an interesting webpage and snatch whatever you like.
-You can also use the CTRL/CMD + Enter keyboard shortcut to speed things up.
+Download our Firefox or Chrome extension, pick an interesting webpage and snatch whatever you like.
+You can also use the CTRL/CMD + Enter shortcut to speed things up.

 To organize content inside the second brain, Tiago suggests using a four-layered P.A.R.A.
 (Projects, Areas of Responsibility, Resource, Archive) system: